webbuilders-group/GridFieldDetailFormAddNew/README.md

  * Download and copy folder to SilverStripe root directory.
  * Run ?flush=all

-Use the addComponent function to add the GridFieldDtailFormAddNew component
+Use the addComponent function to add the GridFieldDetailFormAddNew component

     $config = new GridFieldConfig_Base();
 	$config->addComponent(new GridFieldDetailFormAddNew());